NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ---

-# Standard Out
+# Redirecting Standard Output

+When talking about redirecting standard output and standard error, it means redirecting them do a different output detination other than the default destination, for example, to another command or file.

+> The default destination for standard output and standard error is the terminal.

 If the below commmand was run:

 ```console
 echo "Hello World!!"
 ```
-Here, `Hello World!!` is entered as the standard input and `Hello World!!` is then outputted to the terminal as standard out.
+Here, `Hello World!!` is entered as the standard input and `Hello World!!` is then outputted to the terminal as standard out (as this is the default destination for output).
 However, we can redirect the output to a file instead of directing it to the terminal.
 To do this, we would use the `>` command followed by the filename of where we want to send the output.

 ```console
 echo "Hello World!!" > greeting.txt